Shell under the skin, 10 years after crisis

-LONDON, May 30 A decade ago, Royal Dutch/Shell's boss was fighting to close the gap between the truth about his company's oil and gas reserves and the much larger figure in its accounts.
+LONDON A decade ago, Royal Dutch/Shell's (RDSa.L) boss was fighting to close the gap between the truth about his company's oil and gas reserves and the much larger figure in its accounts.

 He lost the fight, and his job.
 Scandal engulfed one of the world's biggest companies, exposing years of neglect.